 - Some of the physical features of the Sabertooth tiger are so unique to it that they are called the saber tooth suite.
 These include:

 - Shorter hind limbs

-- It has short tail unlike those of lions and tigers.
+- It has a short tail unlike those of lions and tigers.

-- No fossils of saber-tooth skin or fur has been found yet so no evidence exist regarding their color patterns.
-Based on plant fossil evidence of that time, palaeontologists believe that it may had the dappled coat similar to that of a cheetah or bobcat.
+- No fossils of saber-tooth skin or fur have been found yet so no evidence exists regarding their color patterns.
+Based on plant fossil evidence of that time, paleontologists believe that it may have a dappled coat similar to that of a cheetah or bobcat.

 4. Saber Tooth Tiger Sound

-- The saber tooth tiger had a hyoid bone similar to that of lion’s in shape and size.
-This means that their voice box could probably produce a roar sound similar to that of modern day lions.
+- The saber-tooth tiger had a hyoid bone similar to that of a lion in shape and size.
+This means that their voice box could probably produce a roaring sound similar to that of modern-day lions.